Threshold cascade dynamics on signed random networks: Conclusion

 \section{Conclusion}

 To conclude, in this paper we proposed and studied a threshold cascade model on signed networks with both positive and negative interactions.
-In our model, we impose the role of negative links by the rule that a node's activation is completely blocked if there is at least one active neighbor connected by negative links.
-We found that the negative links not only suppress the global cascades but also produce the heterogeneity in activation patterns.
+In our model, we impose the role of negative links by the rule that a node's activation is completely blocked if there is at least one active neighbor connected by a negative link.
+We found that the negative links not only suppress the global cascades but also produce the heterogeneity in the activation patterns.
 As the number of negative links increases, the activation patterns of threshold model become increasingly uncorrelated.
 The mean-field-type approximation theory developed for the effects of negative links successfully accounts for the observed results.
+We also address the impact of network structural balance and degree correlation between positive and negative links to the global cascade size on a signed network using real-world networks and their randomized surrogates.
 Our results imply that the inhibitory interactions which are widespread in many real-world systems may play not only to suppress the activations but also to render variability in dynamical patterns.
-As an outlook, we anticipate the functional relevance and dynamic importance of negative links showcased in this paper to apply not only to the simple social dynamic processes considered in this study but also to many other different dynamical processes on signed networks, including brain, offering an ample arena for future works.